-This one-year program assumes a strong base in foundation skills: critical thinking, journalism research and storytelling across print, broadcast and online platforms.
+This one-year program assumes a strong base in foundation skills: critical thinking, journalism research and storytelling online.
 It is designed for students who have obtained traditional skills either in a Bachelor of Journalism program or in the workplace.

 The program has 30 credit hours, divided as follows: